 For clients configured on pfSense® software, the first

-remote is configured
+remote is set by the

-specified in the **Advanced field.
+must be in the Custom options field.

 This method has three notable behaviors that some may find undesirable:

-It will take at least 60 seconds to detect a failure and switch to the next server.
+Clients will take at least 60 seconds to detect a failure and switch to the next server.